-Carrie is one of our experienced criminal practitioners with over 20 years' experience and is also a Partner within the firm.
-She frequently represents clients who are required to attend at the police station, the Magistrates' Court, and the Crown Court.
+Carrie is one of our experienced criminal practitioners with over 20 years' experience in Criminal Law and procedure.
+Carrie is also a Partner within the firm and works in the departments Serious and Complex Case Division.
+Whilst Carrie represents clients who are detained at the police station and the Magistrates' Court, Carrie most frequently attends at the Crown Court.

 Carrie has represented hundreds of clients charged with some of the most serious and complex offences within the Criminal Justice system.
 Carrie is regularly instructed by clients charged on large-scale drugs conspiracies and importations, firearms offences, murder and serious sexual offences.